Golden (Harry Styles song)

-"Golden" is a song by English singer Harry Styles from his second studio album Fine Line (2019).
+"Golden" is a song by English singer-songwriter Harry Styles from his second studio album Fine Line (2019).
 The song was written by Styles alongside Mitch Rowland, Tyler Johnson and Kid Harpoon, with Johnson and Harpoon handling the production and co-production, respectively.

 The song was serviced to contemporary hit radio formats in the United Kingdom on 23 October 2020 as the album's fifth single.
 In the US, the song was serviced to adult contemporary and contemporary hit radio formats on 26 and 27 October 2020 respectively.
 This song peaked at number 26 on the UK Singles Chart and at number 57 on the US Billboard Hot 100.